rickypai/rpai-blog/source/_posts/2013-02-03-photo-a-day-game-day.markdown

 Another reason why AMURICA is amazing.

 Talks aside, the photos were of a sporting event of a much smaller level, the 2006 homecoming football game from my alma mater Northwestern University.
-The first was a classmate putting on war paint of the school color purple, and the second is us distracting the opponent's play by ringing keys.
+The first was a classmate putting on war paint of the school color purple, and the second was us distracting the opponent's play by ringing keys.

 As for the game today, unfortunately, the team I was supporting, the San Francisco 49ers, lost by a thin margin, but it was still an enjoyable experience to crowd around TV, drink beer, and enjoy the dramatic turns of events.